Phantom139/wrf-gaea-run/README.md

   * wrf_walltime: The maximum wall time to be required by the WRF process

 ### Adding Model Sources ###
-This script package was writted for the CFSv2 forecast system as an input for the WRF model, however the script package is dynamic enough to allow for quick additions of other model sources.
+This script package was written for the CFSv2 forecast system as an input for the WRF model, however the script package is dynamic enough to allow for quick additions of other model sources.

 First, you will need to obtain the VTable files for your specific model data source and include these in the directory.